johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Typography/Typography.md

 If you want to apply the classes to your entire site, we recommend the following practice:

 01. Within `asHelmetToken()`, and in the _Theme_ Domain, provide the site's font class.
-    - For more information, see: [CanvasX Helmet Component](/CX_DesignSystem/Components/CX_Layout/Helmet).
+    - For more information, see: [VitalDS Helmet Component](/CX_DesignSystem/Components/CX_Layout/Helmet).

 01. In `/cx-layout/src/components/Helmet/Helmet.token.ts`, within `asHelmetToken()`, and in the